Koksheng/sql-tutorial/src/levels/main/level25/README.md

-# 查询进阶 - 组合查询
+# Advanced Query - Compound Query

-## 教程
+## Tutorial
-在 SQL 中，组合查询是一种将多个 SELECT 查询结果合并在一起的查询操作。
+In SQL, a compound query is an operation that merges the results of multiple SELECT queries.

-包括两种常见的组合查询操作：UNION 和 UNION ALL。
+There are two common compound query operations: UNION and UNION ALL.

-1. UNION 操作：它用于将两个或多个查询的结果集合并， **并去除重复的行** 。即如果两个查询的结果有相同的行，则只保留一行。
+1. UNION operation: It is used to combine the result sets of two or more queries and **remove duplicate rows**.
+That is, if two queries have the same row, only one row is retained.

-2. UNION ALL 操作：它也用于将两个或多个查询的结果集合并， **但不去除重复的行** 。即如果两个查询的结果有相同的行，则全部保留。
+2. UNION ALL operation: It is also used to combine the result sets of two or more queries, **but it does not remove duplicate rows**.
+That is, if two queries have the same row, all rows are retained.

-## 示例
+## Example
-假设我们有以下两个数据表：`table1` 和 `table2`，分别包含不同部门的员工信息。
+Suppose we have two tables: `table1` and `table2`, containing employee information from different departments.

-table1 表：
+table1 ：

 | emp_id | name     | age | department |
 |--------|----------|-----|------------|